Vasilis Leventis

-Vasileios "Vasilis" Leventis (Βασίλειος "Βασίλης" Λεβέντης, /el/; born 2 November 1951) is a Greek politician, leader of the Greek centrist party Union of Centrists (Ένωση Κεντρώων) since 1992, and a Member of Parliament from 2015 to 2019.
+Vasileios "Vasilis" Leventis (Βασίλειος "Βασίλης" Λεβέντης, /el/; 2 November 1951 – 1 July 2026) was a Greek politician who served as leader of the Union of Centrists from 1992 to 2026, and as Member of the Hellenic Parliament from 2015 to 2019.

 Early life

-Vassilis Leventis is the fourth child of Apostolos and Gregoria Leventis, who were originally from Korakovouni, a small village in Arcadia.
+Vassilis Leventis was the fourth child of Apostolos and Gregoria Leventis, who were originally from Korakovouni, a small village in Arcadia.
 The Leventis family moved to Piraeus, where Vassilis Leventis attended high school.
 In 1969 Leventis graduated from school and was admitted as the 6th highest-ranking candidate to the Civil Engineering department of the National Technical University of Athens.
-During the '70s he ventured into discography, funding and producing a one time record.
+During the 1970s he ventured into discography, funding and producing a one time record.

 His first involvement with politics occurred in 1975 when, as an assistant of the then-dean of Athens Polytechnic University, Kyprianos Biris, he contributed to the composition of articles 21 and 24 of the Greek Constitution.

-He is fluent in German and has an adequate understanding of the English language.
+He was fluent in German and had an adequate understanding of the English language.

 Political career

-Vassilis Leventis began his political career in 1974 as a founding father of the PASOK, representing the party as a parliamentary candidate.
+Leventis began his political career in 1974 as a founding father of the PASOK, representing the party as a parliamentary candidate.
 In 1981, he expressed many disagreements with the party, blaming it for a divergence from its original views, and left it that year.
 In 1982, he was a candidate for mayor of Piraeus.

 In 1984, he founded the first ecological party in Greece, which he named Eleftheroi ("Free").
 This party participated in the European Parliamentary Elections of that year, gaining only 0.15% of the vote.
 In 1986, he stood for the office of mayor of Athens, gaining 0.57% of the vote.

 In the national legislative election of 1989, Leventis was a candidate for New Democracy, but with 5,212 preference votes he ranked only 29th out of 31 candidates and was not elected.
 He moved on to establish the Ecologists Pacifists Greens in 1990, participating in the Greek parliamentary elections that same year, but again failed to be elected.

 In 1992, Leventis collaborated with the Center-Democratic Party of Greece to form the Union of Centrists, which aimed to become "the political continuance of the centrist expression in Greece".
 Leventis sought to embrace the legacy of several great politicians of the past, such as Georgios Papandreou and Eleftherios Venizelos.
 Until 2015 the party's influence was marginal, with 1.79% of the total vote in the January 2015 legislative election being its highest share, which failed to secure it entry to parliament.
 In the September 2015 legislative election, however, the party cleared the 3% threshold in the Greek parliament for the first time after it won 186,457 votes (3.43%), electing 9 MPs.